Abstraction Health

 Contraindications

-Individuals with active cancer or a history of hormone-sensitive cancers should exercise caution and consult a physician, as NAD+ elevation could theoretically support tumor cell metabolism; pregnant or breastfeeding individuals should avoid use due to absence of safety data; those on medications affecting NAD+ metabolism or DNA repair pathways should seek medical guidance before use.
+Individuals with active cancer or a history of hormone-sensitive cancers should exercise caution and consult a physician, as NAD+ elevation may theoretically support tumor cell survival.
+Pregnant or breastfeeding individuals should avoid use due to insufficient safety data.
+Those on complex medication regimens should seek medical advice before use.